 - Dizziness or fainting

-On the whole, slight bleeding or brushing occurs after acupuncture in about 3% of treatment.
+On the whole, slight bleeding or bruising occurs after acupuncture in about 3% of treatment.
 Pain during treatments occurs in about 1% of treatments.

 Typically, the bruising and soreness will disappear after a few days.